Giacomo-pin/TabuSearchOptimization/README.md

 Tabu search enhances the performance of local search by relaxing its basic rule.
 First, at each step worsening moves can be accepted if no improving move is available (like when the search is stuck at a strict local minimum).
 In addition, prohibitions (henceforth the term tabu) are introduced to discourage the search from coming back to previously-visited solutions.

-The implementation of tabu search uses memory structures that describe the visited solutions or user-provided sets of rules.[2]
+The implementation of tabu search uses memory structures that describe the visited solutions or user-provided sets of rules.
 If a potential solution has been previously visited within a certain short-term period or if it has violated a rule, it is marked as "tabu" (forbidden) so that the algorithm does not consider that possibility repeatedly.